-I take occasional custom orders for pasta, but I do not sell pasta on a large scale, nor do any retailers currently stock my noodles.
-This is for a few reasons.
-Firstly, each pasta creation generally takes a few hours to make, and it would not be cost effective for me to price pasta competitively enough to sell.
-Secondly, I am a one-woman band, operating out of my home kitchen.
-It’s not a commercial kitchen, which presents legal challenges.
+I sell pasta dough kits on the SHOP page of this website.
+I take occasional custom orders for pasta, but I do not sell pasta on a large scale.
+Each creation generally takes a few hours to make, and it would not be cost effective for me to price pasta competitively enough to sell.
 That being said, I have thought long and hard about scaling up my pasta endeavors, and am even considering selling some pasta tools I have had to build because they did not previously exist, so watch this space for updates on when/if that happens.
-If you’re an entrepreneur, large company looking to develop a bespoke pasta line, or have advice in general on how you think I should scale up, I would love to hear from you.
-I would also like to hear from you if you want to use my pasta to propose to someone.
-I’m dying to make a lasagna with a custom lasagna topper that says “Will You Marry Me”.
-If you’d like to be the recipient of such a thing, let’s talk! email@example.com
+If you’re an entrepreneur, large company looking to develop a bespoke pasta line, or have advice in general, I would love to hear from you. firstname.lastname@example.org

 Pasta, Pretty Please, is out now, and has been met with widespread critical and audience acclaim.

 The book has 30+ recipes for different colors of dough (both sheeted & rolled, as in gnocchi).
 In it, I explain thoroughly how to make each color.
 There are also tons of recipes for shapes, patterns, & sauces.

 You can find it wherever books are sold, or check out my Amazon store here.